louisesykes198/My_crochet_page/README.md

 ### Navigation Bar
 The navigation bar (navbar) on my website is designed to be simple, intuitive, and accessible, ensuring visitors can easily find their way around.
 Positioned at the top of each page, it remains visible as users scroll allowing for quick navigation.
 The navbar features clean, easy-to-read text in a font that matches the overall style of the website.
+The layout is horizontal, with each item evenly spaced for a tidy, organized look.
 Each menu item is clearly labeled, guiding visitors to key sections like "Home," "About," "Learn More," and "Contact page."
 The number of links is kept minimal to avoid overwhelming users, focusing on the most important areas they’ll want to explore.